kafinta/backend/docs/systems/onboarding/frontend.md

 # Frontend Integration Guide

 ## Overview
 This guide provides instructions for integrating the onboarding system with frontend applications.
-The onboarding system uses a step-by-step approach with both required and optional steps.
+The system implements a step-by-step approach for seller registration with required and optional steps.

 ## Implementation Steps